Skip to navigation Skip to content

 Note: the additional text added does not display in the Notes and cannot be viewed by Assessment Services in Process Direct

-• the JCA activity in Process Direct is automatically put on hold to prevent JCA report being reallocated to another user
+• manually hold the Job Capacity Assessment - Initial Submission transaction in Process Direct to prevent the JCA report being reallocated to another user:

 • manually hold the NSS/ JCA activity from AL in Customer First for 14 days and add text: referred to Assessment Services due to quality issue with JCA, see DSP Claim Progress DOC

-• annotate DSP Claim Progress DOC on DL/Notes with the information from the referral, i.e. the reason the JCA report is being referred to Assessment Services
+• annotate the DSP Claim Progress DOC on DL/Notes with the reason the JCA report is being referred to Assessment Services.
+Staff must not record personal or sensitive details in the DOC.
+This includes medical conditions.
+See Online Document Recording (ODR)

 • claim does not need to be held to user while JCA is being reviewed unless the claim meets Hold To User criteria, as in Work Optimiser for staff